sharontherese/latin-mass-funeral/content/Resources/other-rites-and-languages.md

 # About

-This page is a growing collection of two types of resources: 1) nuptial information on rites other than the Roman Rite, and 2) nuptial information in non-English language.
+This page is a growing collection of two types of resources: 1) nuptial information on rites other than the Roman Rite, and 2) nuptial information in non-English languages.

 The content is organized in two ways: by rite, and by country of origin.